Mariposa

 James Hickey,

-As Managing Director of Mariposa Impact Partners, Mr. Hickey is responsible for operations, and compliance.
+As Chairman of the Board of Mariposa Community Partners, Mr. Hickey is responsible for operations, and compliance.
 Mr. Hickey brings a deep background in investments and operations.
 Mr. Hickey also advises our NMTC recipients on business operations and financing.

 Mr. Hickey received his MBA from the University of Pennsylvania – Wharton and his BA from Harvard University.
 Mr. Hickey is also a CFA Charterholder.